-Look at a few of your favorite companies to get a feel for what your posts should look like.
+Here’s a look at a few favorite companies to give you a sense of what your posts should look like.

 Here’s what the dashboard looks like:

-Facebook tracks a lot of data about people who interact with your page and provides that data to you for free.
-This includes:
+Facebook tracks a lot of data about people who interact with your page and provides that data for free.
+This includes

 - Operating system